kubeflow/website/content/en/docs/components/katib/hyperparameter.md

    kubectl apply -k "github.com/kubeflow/katib.git/manifests/v1beta1/installs/katib-cert-manager?ref=master"
    ```

-   This installation uses Cert Manager instead of `katib-cert-generator`
+   This installation uses Cert Manager instead of Katib certificate generator
    to provision Katib webhooks certificates.
 You have to deploy Cert Manager on
    your Kubernetes cluster before deploying Katib using this installation.